ic-pbakker/soft_uart/README.md

 ## Loading

-Module parameters:
+Module parameters for soft_uart1:

 * gpio_tx: int [default = GPIO 18, ComfilePi pin 12]
 * gpio_rx: int [default = GPIO 27, ComfilePi pin 13]

 Loading the module with default parameters:
 ```
-sudo insmod soft_uart.ko
+sudo insmod soft_uart1.ko
 ```

 Loading module with custom parameters.
 Reference the GPIO number, not the header pin number:
 ```
-sudo insmod soft_uart.ko gpio_tx=4 gpio_rx=17
+sudo insmod soft_uart.ko gpio_tx=18 gpio_rx=27
 ```

 ## Usage

-The device will appear as `/dev/ttySOFT0`.
+The device will appear as `/dev/ttySOFT1`.
 Use it as any usual TTY device.

 You must be included in the group `dialout`.
 You can verify in what groups you are included by typing `groups`.
 To add an user to the group `dialout`, type:
 ```